SebastianOpperman/tables/README.md

 You can view a live demo [here](https://sebastianopperman.github.io/tables).

-You can view an code walkthough [here](https://sebastianopperman.github.io/tables).
+You can view a code walkthough video [here](https://sebastianopperman.github.io/tables).

 ## How do I use it?